 If it is not open, open a Ubuntu terminal window.

-sudo apt-get update sudo apt install make cmake build-essential python3 python3-pip git unzip
+sudo apt install make cmake build-essential python3 python3-pip git unzip

 python3 -m pip install torch numpy sentencepiece